woutersf/MauticEmailSupressionBundle/README.md

 1. Navigate to the suppression list detail view
 2. Click **Edit** in the actions menu
-3. Update the name, segments, or campaigns
+3. Update the name, emails, or campaigns
 4. Click **Save & Close**

 **Note:** To modify dates, use the **Manage Calendar** button from the detail view.